maxloopinmok/weekly-report/26 - 2025 Monday October 27 to Sunday November 2.md

 - Stabilise on some books and blog them.

 # Upcoming Schedule
+- planned to visit NTUC Income at Bras Basah to sort out claim issue if no proper response from them

 # Upcoming Medical Appointments
 - Tuesday 4 Nov 2025 12.30pm 3D - Digestive Diseases Centre @ CGH